tinfoilsh/verification-center-ui/README.md

 <tinfoil-verification-center is-dark-mode="true" show-verification-flow="true"></tinfoil-verification-center>

-> The UI package no longer bundles the `tinfoil` client.
+> The UI doesn't bundle the `tinfoil` client.
 If you want to fetch attestation documents directly from Tinfoil, install the `tinfoil` package in your application and pass the resulting documents into the component as shown above.
 ```

 ## Local Demo